 Send a follow-up email with all the key notes, accomplishments and new tasks to your participants and don’t forget the thank you note.
 Everyone will be pleased to get positive vibes after a long conference call!

-We hope that these tips will help you manage your conference calls easier and more productively.
+We hope that these tips for conference calls will help you manage your conference calls easier and more productively.
 Have great conference calls!